darrynten/xero-oauth-php/README.md

     [oauth_verifier] => 563499
     [token_verified] => true
 )

+/**
+ * TODO
+ *
+ * Tokens that come back like this should be tracked internally
+ * using the darrynten/any-cache package
+ *
+ * Expires etc can all be tracked in a cache with that package.
+ *
+ */
 // 'token_verified' is true so we can use ACCESS_TOKEN_HERE to make requests */